devusSs/steamquery/README.md

 <br/>

 Go to [Google Cloud](https://cloud.google.com/), set up a new project and enable the Google Drive API and the Google Sheets API.
 Then add a service account and generate keys in json format.
 Place that json file in a directory of your choice.
 Using the [files](files/) directory in the projects directory is recommended however while naming the json file `gcloud.json`.
-If you need help doing that please refrain from sending me an E-Mail or opening an issue.
-There probably are good tutorials on Google or on Stackoverflow for that topic.
+Make sure to add the auto generated E-Mail in your Google Cloud service account as an editor on your Google sheet.

 <br/>

 Go to your [Steam dev settings](https://steamcommunity.com/dev/apikey) and generate an API key.
 It will be needed to query the status of the Steam API / Sessions Managers / Community Status of CSGO.
+It will also be used to query your CSGO inventory on Steam later on.

 <br/>

-Then create a `config.json` file a directory of your choice.
+Then create a `config.json` file in a directory of your choice.
 Using the [files](files/) directory in the projects directory is recommended however while naming the config `config.json`.
 <br/>
 Use the [example config file](files/config.example.json) to create your own `config.json` file: